kameda-yoshinari/IMISToolExeA/600/pytorch_advanced-revised/README.md

 * [0_0_pytorch_advanced_setup.ipynb](https://github.com/kameda-yoshinari/IMISToolExeA2021/blob/main/600/pytorch_advanced-revised/0_0_pytorch_advanced_setup.ipynb)
 ---
-**After that, you can choose one of the chapters.**
+**After the set up by 0_0_pytorch_advanced_setup.ipynb,** you can choose one of the chapters (yet you'd better start from 1 to 8 in the order).
-Ar each chapter, you should start from the beginning.
+Ar each chapter, you should start from the beginning (smaller number ipynb).

 1_image_classification
 2_objectdetection